weegrom/polaris-icons/README.md

 Polaris icons will continue to expand just as fast as the rest of the platform, as our needs dictate.

-If you’ve identified the need for a specific icon not already present within the icon system, please submit an icon request using the template below.
+If you’ve identified the need for a specific icon not already present within the icon system, please submit an icon request in this /polaris-icons GitHub repo using the template below.

 ```
 **Name**